jscutlery/semver/README.md

 With the sync mode the tag prefix is set to `"v"` by default, which is resolved to `v0.0.1` for example.
 Note that only one tag is created for the whole workspace.

-With independent mode the tag prefix use the context target value, the default value is `"${target}-"` which is resolved to `project-a-0.0.1` for example.
-Note that each project is versioned with its own tag.
+With independent mode the tag prefix uses the context target value, the default value is `"${target}-"` which is resolved to `my-project-0.0.1` for example.
+Note that each project in the workspace is versioned with its own tag.

 ## Changelog